tamarakaufler/go-and-reflect/README.md

 # go-and-reflect (on data structures and life)

-A little exercise I undertook to get a better understanding of Go reflection.
+Learning more about Go reflection.

 # Go reflection